cashapp/backfila/client-sqldelight/README.md

 # client-sqldelight

-Backfila client backend implementation for the SQLDelight ORM.
+Backfila client backend implementation for SQLDelight.
 It consists of two parts.
 This client which manages the backfills in your service and `client-sqldelight-gradle-plugin` that helps you generate the queries that the client needs.